(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 The book starts with explaining what is a minimalist lifestyle.
 The idea is pretty simple.
 It’s to live with less.
-Focus on the things that brings your happiness and get rid for the things that do not.
+Focus on the things that bring your happiness and get rid of the things that do not.

 This should have the advantages of reducing your spending.
 If you do not buy things you do not need, you save money ;) That’s something everybody should plan to do :) What is the point in buying something you do not need.
 However, there is something a bit more extreme about the concept of need in minimalism.